-A third network, eduroam, is another secure connection available at Ohio State and abroad at participating universities.
-This network requires users to authenticate with their university username@domain and password, such as email@example.com.
+A third network, eduroam(link is external), is another secure connection available at Ohio State and abroad at participating universities(link is external).
+This network requires users to authenticate with their university username@domain and password, such as firstname.lastname@example.org.

 How do I connect to the Wi-Fi network?